WiiLink24/kaitais/README.md

 - wc24recv.ksy: WiiConnect24 Mail Receive List.
 Contains metadata for messages to save to the console.
 - wc24send.ksy: WiiConnect24 Mail Send List.
 Contains metadata for messages to send to the mail server.
 - evc_save.ksy: Kaitai for the Everybody Votes Channel savefile (VotesCh.dat).
+- tv_header.ksy: Terebi no Tomo header.bin file.
+Contains data for channels and locations